naturalis/naturalis-galaxy-tutorials/README.md

 The tool will output a file with a length distribution graphic.
 ![Sequence analyzer output](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/SequenceAnalyzerOne.PNG)
 Based on this distribution, another set of trimming options can be determined.
-The clustering methods UPARSE and UNOISE available in the Naturalis Galaxy pipeline require input that is as much of the same length as possible.
+The clustering methods UPARSE and UNOISE available in the Naturalis Galaxy pipeline work best with input that is as much of the same length as possible (without losing/trimming off to much of your dataset).

 ### Step 5:
 Trim reads to same length.
 The majority of reads, and the largest peak can be found at a length of 359.
-Everything beyond that length can be cut back to 359 from the 3’-end.
+Everything beyond that length can be cut back to 359 from the 3’-end, this way you retain relevant informaion, but still achieve a smaller length distribution.
 Anything below a length of 300 can be discarded.
 ![Sequence length distribution](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/LengthTrimmingFull.PNG)
 * Select the "CuAdapt Sequence Trimmer" tool under "**Processing Tools**".
 * Select "Zip file" under "**FastQ or zip?**"